CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

+If an author responds to the issues that were closed earlier due to lack of participation or inactivity @msfbot will run the following conditions and see if it was within 7 days and if it fulfills all the requirement @msftbot will automatically reopen the issue and add the needs attention label to ascertain to provide a fresh start and possible resolution of the issue with the help of deleting any label such as no-recent-activity :chart_with_downwards_trend: and needs author feedback :memo: to ensure issue looks clean and will be solved.

+**Event responder - issue comments**
 **Issues that are closed due to inactivity, reopens an issue if the author posts a reply within 7 days of the closing**

 | **Conditions**   | **Actions**   |